Kostenko-Denys/dev/README.md

 # What is this?
 Donate drones.
 Created as an educational project of the course "Getting to know IT: a test drive of professions" from Prometheus.
-Kostenko_Denys.
+Denys Kostenko.